Insights

 After that the panels will either find a second life - such as repackaging the panels for energy production in poor regions or 97% of them can be repurposed, recycled or upcycled.
 (See more at FAQs and Policies – Lodestone Energy).

-So, what does all this mean to investors, like you?
+So, what does this mean to investors?

-Positively tilting our portfolio towards investments with positive ESG characteristics such as lower than average emissions, climate friendly technology or transition plans allows our funds to have less than half the average Carbon Footprint of other portfolios and we believe, long-term they make good investments when it comes to returns too.
+Positively tilting our portfolio towards investments with positive ESG characteristics such as lower-than-average emissions, climate friendly technology or transition plans allows our funds to have less than half the average carbon footprint of other portfolios and we believe, long-term they make good investments when it comes to returns too.

-[1] Agrivoltaics: What is it and how does it work? – N-Sci Technologies (nsci.ca) Agrivoltaics involves combining crops with photovoltaic panels, installed with enough height to allow farm machinery to pass underneath.
-The challenge is to generate crops and energy simultaneously and without conflict.1
+Agrivoltaics: What is it and how does it work? – N-Sci Technologies (nsci.ca) Agrivoltaics involves combining crops with photovoltaic panels, installed with enough height to allow farm machinery to pass underneath.
+The challenge is to generate crops and energy simultaneously and without conflict